 Specialty carve-out programs often speak to how simple it is to exclude specialty drugs from the pharmacy benefits coverage and may give the impression that they cover all specialty medications.
 However, the reality can be vastly different depending on the employer’s existing pharmacy benefits contract, specialty drug mix and utilization, and member demographic composition.
 Consider these factors as you guide your clients through the discussion:

 - Drug coverage limitations: Many of the specialty carve-out programs on the market have a limited formulary that addresses 300 or fewer medications, compared to as many as 1,300 specialty medications covered by PBMs.

-- Access to needs-based funding: Needs-based funds – financial assistance provided by a drug manufacturer, foundation, and other sources to help uninsured/underinsured consumers pay for specialty medications – vary in eligibility requirements and amounts.
+- Access to needs-based funding: Needs-based funds come from financial assistance provided by a drug manufacturer, a disease-specific foundation, and other sources to help uninsured/underinsured consumers pay for specialty medications.
+These programs vary in eligibility requirements and amounts.
 Access can be limited for highly compensated employees, individuals with access to an employer sponsored benefit, or those who have previously received funding.
 As more employers pursue needs-based funding for their members, competition for these dollars will increase.

 - Custom benefit administration: Members who cannot obtain funding (in part or in total) will need the employer to grant exceptions to allow for coverage through the traditional prescription benefit anytime the member changes medications or dosage.
 These overrides require manual coordination between the carve-out vendor, the employer, and PBM to administer.
-Additionally, lists for exclusion will need to be maintained throughout the year as new specialty drugs enter the market.
+Lists for exclusion also will need to be maintained throughout the year as new specialty drugs enter the market.
 Typical PBM benefit change requests can take up to 60 days, leaving a drug potentially eligible for dispensing during that time.
 Additionally, a custom benefit administration challenges the concept of a consistent application of benefits and should be evaluated by the employer’s legal team.

-- Impact on rates, rebates, and savings: The associated cost of specialty carve-out programs can be as much as 30% of savings.
-While 70% of savings may look attractive, the savings must be tempered against fees and loss of contract value.
-Changes to the pharmacy benefit arrangement with the PBM will the impact the plan’s pharmacy network rates and drug rebates, prior authorization approvals and savings, plan costs associated with non-targeted medications, and short-term versus maintenance therapies.
+- Impact on rates, rebates, and savings: Any promise of cost-savings must be tempered against all fees and loss of contract value.
+Changes to the pharmacy benefit arrangement with the PBM will the impact the plan’s pharmacy network rates and drug rebates, prior authorization approval rates and savings, costs associated with non-targeted medications, and short-term versus maintenance therapies.

 When considering the value of excluding specialty and/or specialty carve-out for your clients, make sure you understand the details of the true problem they wish to solve.
 Why are they considering either of these options?
 What results are they trying to achieve?
 The details matter, so it’s important to do the math and analyze the impact of a specialty carve-out on both the employer and members.
 A trusted, independent pharmacy benefits partner can help evaluate these options for your clients, if needed.